-- Press ◀/2 on the projector or remote control or press MENU/EXIT to open the OSD menu and press ◀/▶ to highlight the INFORMATION menu. - Press ▼ to select FAQ-Image and Installation or FAQ-Features and Service based on the information you want to know. - Press Mode/enter on the projector or ENTER on the remote control. - Press ▲/▼ to select the a problem and press Mode/enter on the projector or ENTER on the remote control for possible solutions.
+- Press ◄ / 7 or press MENU/EXIT to open the OSD menu and press ◄ / ► to highlight the INFORMATION menu. - Press ▼ to highlight FAQ-Image and Installation or FAQ-Features and Service based on the information you want to know. - 3.
+Press ENTER. - 4.
+Press ▲ / ▼ to select the a problem and press ENTER for possible solutions.